GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/09.281-290/09.Near-the-Cross/docs.md

 -------------|------------|
 Title | Near the Cross |
 Key | F Major |
-Titles | In the cross, in the cross |
+Titles | In the cross, in the cross, |
 First Line | Jesus, keep me near the cross |
 Author | Fanny J. Crosby
 Year | 1908